|

 Spark Plug Spark

 Early automobiles utilized ignition magnetos and trembler coil systems, which were later replaced by distributor-based systems (first introduced in 1912).
-Electronic ignition systems (first used in 1968) became prevalent toward the end of the 20th century, with coil-on-plug versions of these systems becoming widespread since the 1990s.
+Electronic ignition systems (first used in 1968) became prevalent toward the end of the 20th century.
+With coil-on-plug versions of these systems becoming widespread since the 1990s.

 The primary function of an automotive ignition system is to ignite the air-fuel mixture within a gasoline engine.
 Apart from the spark plugs that create sparks within the combustion chambers, the ignition system comprises an ignition coil, which elevates battery voltage to a higher level, and the spark plug wires that connect these elements.
 Although there is a wide variety of ignition systems available today, most can be categorized into one of three groups: